You need to pay tax on the interest you earn on a term deposit.

 As an Australian resident, you must pay tax on all the income you receive each year, including interest income earned from savings accounts and term deposits.
 So if you’ve been paid interest on a term deposit in the past financial year, you’ll need to declare that amount on your next tax return.

-How much tax will I pay on term deposit interest?
+Here's how much tax you'll pay on term deposit interest

-The interest you earn on your term deposit will be taxed at the same marginal tax rate that applies to the rest of your income.
-The table below shows the ATO’s marginal tax rates for the 2016–17 financial year.
+The interest you earn on your term deposit will be added to your total taxable incomes, and taxed at the same marginal tax rate that applies to the rest of your income.
+The table below shows the ATO’s marginal tax rates for the current financial year.

 |Taxable income||Tax you must pay on this income|

 |$18,201 to $37,000||19c for each $1 over $18,200|

 |$37,001 to $87,000||$3,572 plus 32.5c for each $1 over $37,000|

 |$87,001 to $180,000||$19,822 plus 37c for each $1 over $87,000|

 |$180,001 and over||$54,232 plus 45c for each $1 over $180,000|